-Redemption Period Beginning on August 5, 2008 and ending on July 31, 2009 Beginning on August 1, 2009 and ending on July 31, 2010 and 100% if redeemed on August 1, 2010.
+Redemption Period Beginning on August 5, 2008 and ending on July 31, 2009 and 100% if redeemed on August 1, 2010.
 In each case, we will pay interest and additional amounts, if any, to, but excluding, the redemption date.
 If the redemption date is an interest payment date, interest and any additional interest, if any, shall be paid to the record holder on the relevant record date.
 We are required to give notice of redemption by mail to holders not more than 60 but not less than 30 days prior to the redemption date.